Pluggable elements

 Plugins can register their own RPC methods, which can allow them to offload custom behaviors to a web-worker or server side process.

-These methods can run in the webworker when available.
+These methods can run in the web worker when available.

 Add track workflows